moria-ai-labs/data_readiness/README.md

 ## Features
 - **Schema Analysis**: Analyze relationships between tables based on shared fields.
 - **KPI-Based Analysis**: Identify connections between tables based on shared KPIs.
+- **Report-Based Analysis**: Visualize and analyze how tables are connected through report requirements.
-- **Network Visualization**: Generate interactive and static visualizations of schema and KPI-based networks.
+- **Network Visualization**: Generate interactive and static visualizations of schema, KPI, and report-based networks.
 - **Graph-Theory Insights**: Leverage graph-theory algorithms (such as centrality measures, community detection, and path analysis) to identify the most important nodes (tables) and highlight critical missing links or connections in your data network.
 This approach helps uncover gaps, bottlenecks, or opportunities to strengthen data integration across datasets.
 - **Customizable Workflows**: Easily extendable for different datasets and use cases.